General Space-Time Tradeoffs via Relational Queries: Notation and Preliminaries

 \introparagraph{Computational Model} To measure the running time of our algorithms, we will use the uniform-cost RAM model~\cite{hopcroft1975design}, where data values and pointers to databases are of constant size.
 Throughout the paper, all complexity results are with respect to data complexity, where the query is assumed fixed.
-Each relation $R$ over schema $\bx$ is implemented via a data structure that stores all entries $t \in R$ in $O(|R|)$ space, which supports look-up, insertion, and deletion entries in $O(1)$ time.
-For a schema $\mS \subseteq \bx$, we use an index structure that for some $t$ defined over $\mS$ can (i) check if $t \in \pi_{\mS} (R)$; and $(ii)$ return $|\sigma_{\mS = t} (R)|$ in constant time.